How to Complete a Big Paper

 A step-by-step plan for choosing, researching, organizing, writing, and submitting a winning term paper for school.

 The honeymoon is over!
 You want your child to make a great first impression by managing this long assignment.
 But where do you and your child begin?
 Stop worrying.
-Have him follow these simple steps:
+Have them follow these simple steps:

 Organization Is Key

-1. Pick a topic he enjoys.
+1. Pick a topic they enjoy.

 “What I know,” “What I need to learn,” and “Visuals to accompany the written report.”

 3. Have them write down his thoughts under each heading.